-Remote PIT Tag Sensing
+Remote PIT tag sensing

-Twenty remote PIT tag sensing units were deployed during six monthly field sampling trips (October 2016 - March 2017) (objectives 1 and 2).
-Two additional sampling trips were conducted in an attempt to maximize remote PIT tag sensing contacts when needed (during peak spawning); these trips occurred in February and April, and each sampling trip was 5 days.
+Twenty remote PIT tag sensing units were deployed during six monthly field sampling trips (October 2016 through March 2017) (Objectives 1 and 2).
+Two additional sampling trips were conducted in an attempt to maximize remote PIT tag sensing contacts when needed (during peak spawning); these trips occurred in February and April.
+Each sampling trip was five days.
 Initial deployments were based on accessibility and habitat suitability (figure 4).
 Immediately after stocking, all deployments were in the immediate vicinity of the release site.
+Deployments in subsequent months depended on indications of dispersal provided by SUR contacts with acoustic tagged fish when available, otherwise they were based on past contact experience.